The most common marketing mistakes, flawed assumptions and bad decisions made by health and wellness businesses:

 What you do for customers is the most important thing.
 If you’re bad at communicating that, it doesn’t matter if your name is “Free $100 Bill.”

 Marketing is additive (not addictive).
-Sending one postcard, one email, and holding one public event is better than sending three emails.
+All other things being equal, sending one postcard, one email, and holding one public event is better than sending three emails.
 It’s more memorable and it gives you three different ways to catch a potential client’s eye.

 If you want different results, you must change what you’re doing.
 You may need to overhaul your programs and services, raise or lower your pricing, target some customers and drop others, revisit your costs or rethink your marketing activities.

-If you’re unhappy with your business results—but you’re pretty sure everything you’re doing is right—then your mindset will have to change first.
+If you’re unhappy with your business results—but you’re pretty sure everything you’re doing is right—start by changing your mindset.

 And the guy who mows your lawn can probably fix your computer, too.